anandha-prakash/playwright-browserstack/README.md

 1. Clone the repo
 2. Run `yarn install`
+3. Run `yarn local:ui` to run the tests using UI Mode.
-3. Run `yarn local` to run all projects and specs locally
+4. Run `yarn local` to run all projects and specs locally
-4. Run `yarn bstack` to run all projects and specs in browserstack
+5. Run `yarn bstack` to run all projects and specs in browserstack
-5. Run `yarn bstack:local` to run all projects and specs in browserstack and browesrstack local.
+6. Run `yarn bstack:local` to run all projects and specs in browserstack and browesrstack local.

 - you can pass
   - `--project chrome` to run the tests only in chrome